NREL/HPC/applications/vasp/README.md

 ## Running VASP

-VASP6 is available on Eagle and Swift.
-The code below demonstrates how to load different versions of VASP on each system and which accompanying modules to load.
+VASP6 is available on Eagle, Swift and Vermilion.
+The code below demonstrates how to load different versions of VASP on Swift and Eagle and provides information on accompanying modules to load.

+For information about accessing and running VASP on Vermilion, see the VASP section at the bottom of [this documentation](https://nrel.github.io/HPC/Documentation/Systems/Vermillion/running/).

 ### On Eagle
 Load VASP with Intel MPI: